fruitpunchsamurai2/magneto-python-aria/README.md

-What Is Modified In My Fork -
+# - What Modified In My Fork.
-1. Nice Looking Status Message.
+1. Addded Mega Download Support For Complex And Big Size(100-200+) Folders.Read The Msg About Mega Download Below.
 2. Restart Command Also Works For Authorized Users In Authorized Chats.
 3. Added Ability To Do Speed Test Of The Host. (/speedtest Command).
 4. Update The Aria.sh To Support Multiple Trackers List.
 Currently Two
 5. Added Custom User Agent ,Peer Agent..Transmission For Now.

+# Important - About Mega Downloads.
+1. There Is No Max Size Limit For Mega Folder Or File
+2. If A Folder Fails To Download , Import It Into Your Mega Account And Create A Fresh Sharing Link.
+Weird But Works.
+3. If Mega Download Is Running, Don't Put Torrents Or Direct Link Mirror With It , Crashes Sometime.
+4. We Recommand One Download At Time , If You Have Multicore Instance Or Vps You Can Try Multiple Download At A Time.

+# Another Important Thing, Always Give Credit.
+These People/Devs Have Worked Really Hard Without Incentive To Make These Awesome Bots.
+Give Them Respect.

 All The Credits To Real Owners Who Made And Modified This Amazing Bot.
-Sir lzzy12,Sir ZeroCool Aka Jaskaran ,Sir Magneto And Some Unkown Users Of Git.
+Sir lzzy12,Sir ZeroCool Aka Jaskaran ,Sir Magneto And Some Unkown Users Of Git. #Check Credits Below For Full Credit Details.

 I Am Just Doing The Modification For Personal Use.